About the Rongxiang Xu Center

 Education

 At the Rongxiang Xu, MD, Center for Regenerative Therapeutics, we view education as the necessary first step in revolutionizing all aspects of medical care and practice.
-We conduct research to encourage discourse and collaboration in the academic world, promote awareness, and pose solutions to relevant medical problems, specifically those associated with the complications of diabetes.
+We conduct research to encourage discourse and collaboration in the academic world, promote awareness, and pose solutions to relevant medical problems, specifically those associated with the complications of diabetic wounds.

 Selected Research Support